 Posts from the ‘Gwen’s Growth Diary’ Category

 Spring is in the air and the green and purple beans are almost ready for the tower!
 As the days are getting longer, people are dreaming of sweet, vine-ripened tomatoes and fresh cucumbers.
-Picking a few stalks of parsley without losing the rest of the bunch as it lays unused in the refrigerator, is a benefit of growing veggies with a tower garden.
+Picking a few stalks of parsley without losing the rest of the bunch as it lays unused in the refrigerator, is a benefit of growing veggies with a vertical garden.
 Read more

 Aleta Pritzo was one of my first customers to have a tower garden delivered in April, 2012.
 She’s been working on “cleaning up” her diet with more healthy foods.
 Because she was buying a lot of organic produce, Aleta was anxious to start growing some of her own.
 Read more